 You’ve been in an accident.
 Here are some general guidelines about what to do next:

 - Stop at once.
 Never leave the scene of even a MINOR accident.

 - Seek medical assistance and summon police.

 - Do not admit fault.
-Do not comment about the accident to anyone but your insurance representative and the police.
+Do not comment on the accident to anyone but your insurance representative and the police.
 Never accept or make an offer of cash, check or “private” settlement.

 - Gather accident information.
-Note the date and time of accident.
+Note the date and time of the accident.

 - Record a description of what occurred.

 - Draw a diagram of the accident showing the direction of both cars and the point of the accident.
 Include street names and location of traffic signs/signals.